Saturday, September 17, 2011

 CITIZEN KANE: 70TH ANNIVERSARY Bluray (RKO 1941) Warner Home Video

-As Gone With The Wind (1939) remains the benchmark of producer David O. Selznick's uncompromising vision for ancient Hollywood glamour, Welles' Citizen Kane is the epitome of the new decade's darker and more nightmarish visions of the human condition.
-Welles was just 23 when he enthusiastically accepted the daunting task to rescue RKO Studios from their steep financial decline.
-He was told to make whatever sort of movie he wanted without compromising or interruption.
+'It's terrific!' publicity for Orson Welles' Citizen Kane touted in 1941; a rather fitting declaration, since the word 'terrific' actually means something that is at once awe-inspiring and strangely unsettling.
+Welles' movie is certainly both.
+Just as Gone With The Wind (1939) had bench-marked the height of 1930s melodrama, and has since remained David O. Selznick's uncompromisingly lush vision of that ancient Hollywood glamour, Welles' Citizen Kane became the epitome of the new decade's darker and more nightmarish visions of the human condition.
+Welles was just twenty-three when he enthusiastically accepted the daunting task to rescue RKO Studios from its steep financial decline.
+He was told to make whatever movie he wanted without compromising or interruptions from the front offices.
 But the enfant terrible who had frightened the masses half out of their wits with his radio broadcast of The War of the Worlds a few years earlier was about to meet his match (or perhaps his alter ego) in aging newspaper mogul William Randolph Hearst.

-Citizen Kane is often misperceived as a film a clef of Hearst and his relationship with MGM starlet Marion Davies.
-In actuality Welles' movie is a scathing, semi-autobiographical amalgam of incidents, some borrowed from Hearst's life, others not, that seeks to show how a great man is reduced to nothing by his own ambitions.
+Citizen Kane is often mis-perceived as a film a clef of Hearst and his relationship with MGM starlet Marion Davies.
+In actuality Welles' movie is a scathing, semi-autobiographical amalgam of incidents, some borrowed from Hearst's life that seek to show how a great man is reduced to nothingness by his own ambition.
 In this respect, Citizen Kane foreshadows the demise of Welles own reputation in Hollywood, although in 1941 no one - least of all Welles - could have known this.
+As scripted by Herman J. Mankiewicz (a fairly bitter, though brilliant screenwriter) and Welles, the film’s nonlinear narrative charts the life of Charles Foster Kane (Welles); a child torn from his mother's bosom and who thereafter embarks upon a life of deliberate self-destruction under the auspices of his miserly legal guardian, William Parks Thatcher (George Coulouris).

 In his twenties Kane takes over a beleaguered newspaper - The Enquirer - with the aid of his best friend, Jedediah Leland (Joseph Cotten) and Mr. Bernstein (Everett Sloane - who shaved his head for the role).
 Over the course of the next decade Kane will grow the paper into a publishing empire.
 But the trajectory of Kane's political ambitions is interrupted twice; the first time to his advantage with his engagement to the President's niece, Emily Monroe Norton (Ruth Warrick); the second, to his own detriment after his affair with chorus girl, Susan Alexander (Dorothy Comingore) is exposed by political adversary Jim W. Gettys (Ray Collins).